Emergency Preparations you can do

 - enabling contact with family and friends

 - providing information on the emergency and its impacts

 Information about current emergencies will be posted on this website, where there will also be links to related sites depending on the emergency.
-For example during a flood related emergency the site will link to the Scottish Environment Protection Agency and agencies that can advise on issues such as repairs to damaged property and insurance matters.
+For example during a flood related emergency we may direct you to the Scottish Environment Protection Agency and agencies that can advise on issues such as repairs to damaged property and insurance matters.

-In the event of a major emergency, information to the public will be broadcast on national television and radio networks as well as local channels.
+In the event of a major emergency, information to the public will be broadcast on national television and radio as well as local channels.
+You may also find updates from central government and local partners via social media.
 Listen out for emergency phone numbers.